How can I open a fund?

 Can I make a donation to my fund online?

-Yes, you can make direct debit contributions to your fund online through your philanthropist account.
-For additional contribution options, please review the Asset Delivery Instructions (pdf).
+Yes, you can make direct debit contributions to your fund online.
+For additional contribution options, please review the Asset Delivery Instructions.

 When will I see my gifts to my fund online?